Article

 In the past, many people thought of freelancers as people who did mainly entry-level administrative work.
 That’s just part of the talent available.

-One Upwork client needed help building a food data ontology, a model consisting of types, properties, and relationships.
+For instance, one Upwork client needed help building a food data ontology, a model consisting of types, properties, and relationships.
 The ideal freelancer had to have a rare blend of knowing how to build ontologies, a detailed understanding of food, and an understanding of how to build software.
 The client found the exact person within two weeks on Upwork.

 3. Write standout job descriptions

 When hiring for any job, whether remote or in-person, you must convince someone to enter a relationship with you.
-So, just as much as talent must make efforts to convince companies to hire them, companies must convince talent to work with them.
+So just as much as talent must make efforts to convince companies to hire them, companies must convince talent to work with them.
 This courtship of sorts begins with your job post.
-Note that for project-based work, which is how most independent talent are engaged, you don’t need a full job description; those are only needed when you’re hiring employees.

 Your project description doesn’t need to be long.
 The article How To Write a Job Description provides ideas on what to include.
 Here are the basics:

-• Project specs: This may include project start and end dates, budget, and payment terms (fixed price or hourly).
+• Project specs.
+This may include project start and end dates, budget, and payment terms (fixed price or hourly).

 4. Hire for cultural add vs. cultural fit